Josephine Okot: Career

 Okot founded Victoria Seeds Limited in 2004, with the primary objective of providing quality seeds to smallholder farmers, first domestically and then regionally.

 Okot's company received a financial guarantee from a USAID-funded project, which allowed her to secure start-up funding.
 Victoria Seeds Limited is affiliated with 900 rural farmers, the majority of whom are women.
 The company markets nearly 100 varieties of seeds, through over 400 affiliated agro-dealer outlets.
 As of August 2011, the company annual sales exceeded US$2.5 million with about 140 employees.

-As of 2013, Victoria Seeds Limited maintained three seed-processing facilities (a) the original facility in Gulu, Northern Uganda established in 2004 (b) the second facility located in the city of Masindi, in the Western Region of Uganda, commissioned in 2011 and (c) the new company headquarters and newest facility located in Kampala Industrial and Business Park, in Namanve, Kira Municipality, Wakiso District, commissioned in 2012.
+As of 2013, Victoria Seeds Limited maintained three seed-processing facilities: the original facility in Gulu, Northern Uganda, established in 2004; the second facility, located in the city of Masindi, in the Western Region of Uganda, commissioned in 2011; and the new company headquarters and newest facility, located in Kampala Industrial and Business Park, in Namanve, Kira Municipality, Wakiso District, commissioned in 2012.

 Awards

-In recognition of her efforts, persistence, resilience ad mentorship, Okot has received national and international awards including the Yara Prize in 2007.
+In recognition of her efforts, persistence, resilience and mentorship, Okot has received national and international awards including the Yara Prize in 2007.
 In 2009, she received the Oslo Business for Peace Award for promoting ethical and socially responsible business practices.
-In 2013 Victoria Seeds received the Uganda Responsible Investment Award for Best Seed Company 2013.
+In 2013, Victoria Seeds received the Uganda Responsible Investment Award for Best Seed Company 2013.